uwemneku/carry1st/README.md

-This is a simple E-commerce app built with Next js
+This is a simple E-commerce app built with Next js.
+Manage Your Cart and Upload Products

 <br />

 - [Getting Started](#getting-started)